Compressed Empirical Measures (in finite dimensions): Related approximation problems

-One of the main challenges when trying to control the approximation error of $\mathfrak{C}_n$ and $\mean_{y,n}$ simultaneously is to determine the size of the convex set that contains $(\mathfrak{C}_n,\mean_{y,n})$ and to locate $(\mathfrak{C}_n,\mean_{y,n})$ within the convex set.
-The problem would be easier if we could identify the direct sum space with an RKHS and apply the techniques that we have developed for RKHSs.
-When using the first approach for $\mean_{y,n}$ we face directly a problem in that we will gain some weighted sum of $(\kappa(X_i,\cdot),k(X_i,\cdot))$ as an approximation, but we need a weighted sum of $(\kappa(X_i,\cdot),Y_i k(X_i,\cdot))$.
-This problem can be circumvented by incorporating the $Y_i$'s into the kernel as we have done in the second approach, i.e. let
+One of the main challenges when trying to control the approximation error of $\mathfrak{C}_n$ and $\mean_{y,n}$ simultaneously is to determine the size of the convex set that contains $(\mathfrak{C}_n,\mean_{y,n})$ within the direct sum of two RKHSs and to locate $(\mathfrak{C}_n,\mean_{y,n})$ within this convex set, or, alternatively, to analyze the covariance operator corresponding to this new space.
+These problems would be easier to handle if we could identify the direct sum space with an RKHS and apply the techniques that we have developed for RKHSs.
+When using the first approach for $\mean_{y,n}$, we face directly a problem in that we will gain some weighted sum of $(\kappa(X_i,\cdot),k(X_i,\cdot))$ as an approximation, but we need a weighted sum of $(\kappa(X_i,\cdot),Y_i k(X_i,\cdot))$.
+This problem can be circumvented by incorporating the $Y_i$'s into the kernel as we have done in the second approach, i.e. for a given kernel function $k$ on $\X$ let,